 involved in the project, subject to the availability of

 the terms of the arrangement for the accounts, preferably

 before writing the grant; an appropriate transfer of funds

-from the grant to Instructional Technology, to support the
+from the grant to Academic Technology, to support the

 costs of the access, will be negotiated with the Director

-of Instructional Technology.
+of Academic Technology.
 Any access arranged in this

 way will terminate when the funded project terminates.